Lars22Euw/Othello-MC/README.md

 ### Credits:
 Thanks to TheLordCthulhu for his build.
-Commands done by Lars22 and Dragongames_dev.
+Commands by Lars22 and Dragongames_dev.